On this page we’re sharing the updates on the current COVID-19 situation in Georgia, related to tourism.

-- If you cancel your booking between 30 days and 48 hours in advance we will issue a travel credit voucher equal to the deposit amount, that you can use for a future booking.
+- If you cancel your booking between 30 days and 48 hours in advance we will issue a travel credit voucher equal to the deposit amount, that you can use for any future booking (this voucher is personal).

-- If you cancel within 48 hours before your booking we will charge a cancellation fee equal to your deposit.
+- If you cancel within 48 hours before the booking, we will keep your deposit as a cancellation fee.

 This policy will remain in force as long as COVID is affecting international travel.

 Entry rules as of June 2022

 All COVID related measures have been lifted, also at the border.
 There is no proof of vaccination or PCR test required anymore.

 Any person traveling from any country (by air) with a proof of full vaccination can enter Georgia freely.
 There is no need for PCR tests.
 A EU-style COVID vaccination proof will suffice.

 Land borders opened on 1st of June 2021, and a PCR test is required even if you are vaccinated.